Fixing Saltwater Pool Common Problems

 Finally; expired salt cell also is one of the major causes of problems in a saltwater pool: The average lifespan of a salt cell is 3-5 years in most SWCGs, after which you need to replace the old cell with a new one that will produce sufficient chlorine.

 Setting Appropriate Percentage to Run SWCG

-Basically, all Saltw Chlorine Generators are designed to provide a percentage setting that controls how much chlorine to produce; and the percentage of the time that the pump should run to enable production of chlorine.
+Basically, all Saltwater Chlorine Generators are designed to provide a percentage setting that controls how much chlorine to produce; and the percentage of the time that the pump should run to enable enough production of chlorine.

 In some cases, you will be forced to increase the pump run time to allow for the production sufficient chlorine when free chlorine is too low.

-However, since the setting is a percentage of the pump runtime, you will have to readjust the percentage every time you change the pump run time to get free chlorine from low to recommended levels.
+However, since the setting is a percentage of the pump runtime, you will have to readjust the percentage every time you change the pump runtime to get free chlorine from a low level to recommended levels.